 Income Tax is levied by the Income Tax Department of India, a government institution.
 The IT department charges two kinds of taxes on income – Direct Tax and Indirect Tax.
-In case of direct taxes, entities need to directly pay their income tax returns to the IT Department; while in case of Indirect Taxes, an entity collates the tax on behalf of another and pays it to the IT Department.
+In the case of direct taxes, entities need to directly pay ITR full form – income tax returns to the IT Department; while in the case of Indirect Taxes, an entity collates the tax on behalf of another and pays it to the IT Department.

 Incomes of different nature and volumes of entities other than corporate bodies are stacked under different income heads and slab rates.

 When filing an Income tax return, the pertinent bodies/entities need to mention their income in a financial year from different sources under relevant heads.